How Powerful Is Status Quo Bias?

 You can follow me on Twitter here: @robkhenderson.

-If you enjoyed this post, please share it on Facebook, Twitter, or by email.
+If you enjoyed this post, feel free to share it on Facebook, Twitter, or by email.

 De Brigard, Felipe (2010) 'If you like it, does it matter if it's real?', Philosophical Psychology, 23: 1, 43-57